scanback/docs/articles-posts/fedora.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I suppose I could get a job at GPT as an agent.

-- It added two steps:
+- It added two steps:<br/>
   - The *full text sematic analysis* task.
 In my manual version I did not have this because it was too time consuming and too arbitrary (since it involved my judgment).
 My more limited effort took 10 minutes every sesqui-month, which I thought was fair for an insightful piece of work.
-The full text analysis would take hours.
+The full text analysis would take hours.<br/>
   - GPT added *Store audit trail*.
 As almost all humans I was sloppy with this.
 Having the trail is a benefit, especially for the new *full text semantic analysis*.